Go, see, and feel the world of art

 Isamu Noguchi's "Akari" series is widely known because it is still manufactured and sold as a lighting fixture.
 But who is "Saburo Hasegawa"?

 The subtitle of the exhibition is “Rediscovering Japan in the 1950s.”
-In the United States, where Noguchi was based, it was the heyday of "Mid Century."
-Saburo Hasegawa must have left a stylish work.
-I have a feeling that I will be able to meet a wonderful world.
+In terms of the United States, where Noguchi was based, it was the heyday of the “mid-century.”
+I'm sure Saburo Hasegawa also left behind stylish works.
+I feel like I'm about to meet a wonderful world...

-I went to a press preview held just before the opening.
-Gallery talks by curators will be held during the exhibition, but since it is only this day that the exhibition room can be photographed, I took part in a digital camera on behalf of the readers.
+I went to a preview for the press that was held just before the opening.
+Gallery talks by the curators will also be held during the exhibition, but I can only take pictures of the exhibition room on this day, so I took the place of the readers and participated with a digital camera in hand.

-Up to this point, you can enter without admission fee, so first of all, I would like to thoroughly appreciate the work in a bright and spacious space.
+Up to this point, there is no admission fee, so first of all, I would like to take a closer look at the works in a bright and spacious space.
 If you think "Oh~", go to the ticket window!

-Isamu Noguchi (1904-1988) is a sculptor who was born to a Japanese father and an American mother and was active mainly in the United States.
-Saburo Hasegawa (1906-1957) was a painter and critic who traveled to Paris in the early 30s and was active in the United States after getting to know Noguchi.
+Born to a Japanese father and an American mother, Isamu Noguchi (1904-1988) was a sculptor who was active mainly in the United States.
+Saburo Hasegawa (1906-1957) was a painter and critic who traveled to Paris in the early 1930s and became active in the United States after meeting Noguchi.

-Shortly after the war ...
-Rather, the two who met in Japan in 1950, which was under US occupation, sympathized with each other's ideas.
-Hasegawa will be a guide for Noguchi, who was planning to travel to Kansai to visit old cultural heritage.
-Gardens, architecture, ink painting, calligraphy, tea ceremony, haniwa, clay figurines, dotaku, pottery, haiku, Zen, Taoism, etc. How did the idea of "integration of the old East and the new West" shared by the two people come to fruition as a work from that experience?
-I stepped into the exhibition room with the feeling of exploring a little academic world.
+The two met in 1950, when Japan was under U.S. occupation, not long after the war, and they sympathized with each other's ideas.
+Hasegawa becomes a guide for Noguchi, who was planning to travel around Kansai to visit old cultural heritage sites.
+Gardens, architecture, ink painting, calligraphy, tea ceremony, clay figures, bronze bells, pottery, haiku, Zen, Taoism, etc. From that experience, how did the idea of "integration of the old East and the new West" shared by the two come to fruition as a work?
+I stepped into the exhibition room feeling like I was exploring a bit of an academic world.

-The exhibition consists of 6 chapters, and is structured so that the works of Hasegawa and Noguchi can be viewed alternately and sometimes in parallel.
+The exhibition consists of six chapters, arranged so that the works of Hasegawa and Noguchi can be viewed alternately and sometimes in parallel.

-The first chapter.
-Hasegawa's work that I saw for the first time was so avant-garde that I was surprised!
-There are oil paintings, photographs, collages, prints, rubbing books, and so on.
-It's a pity that the photo doesn't convey that "feeling of flying".
+Chapter 1 of that.
+When I saw Hasegawa's work for the first time, I was surprised because it was so avant-garde!
+There are oil paintings, photographs, collages, prints, rubbed copies, and so on.
+It's a pity that the photo doesn't convey that "flying feeling".

-Hasegawa was involved in the establishment of the "Free Artist Association" before the war, and in 1947 after the war he formed the "Japan Avantgarde Artist Club" and resumed his activities as a painter.
-As you can see from his career, there was a super avant-garde world that didn't feel old even now.
+Hasegawa was involved in the establishment of the Jiyu Bijutsuka Kyokai before the war, and in 1947 after the war he formed the Nihon Avant-garde Artists Club and resumed his activities as a painter.
+As you can feel from his career, there was a super avant-garde world that doesn't feel old even now.

-I regret that there was such a cool person, I'm sorry I didn't study .
-Hasegawa went to the United States after meeting Noguchi.
-He moved his base of activities to the United States and died shortly afterwards, so it seems that he was almost forgotten in Japan.
+There was such a cool person, I'm sorry for my lack of study ...
+I reflected on it.
+Hasegawa moved to the United States after meeting Noguchi.
+After moving his base of operations to the United States, he died at a young age shortly after, and it seems that he was almost forgotten in Japan.

-On the other hand, in the United States, he held solo exhibitions and lectures in NY, and after moving to the west coast, he also influenced Beat Generation writers, and he was noted as a darling of the times.
-However, it seems that he has hardly spoken after his death because he is not an American.
+On the other hand, in the United States, he held solo exhibitions and lectures in New York, and after moving to the West Coast, he influenced the artists of the beat generation, and was noted as a darling of the times.
+However, it seems that after his death, he was rarely talked about because he was "not an American."

-This is Chapter 6, a group of works since 1954 that Noguchi created with inspiration from oriental and Japanese culture.
-The familiar "Akari” and the "Garden Element" exhibited in the Grand Gallery also belong to this category.
+This is Chapter 6, a group of works created after 1954 that Noguchi got hints from Eastern and Japanese culture.
+The well-known “Akari” and “Garden Elements” exhibited in the Grand Gallery also belong to this category.

-In this exhibition, not only the charm of the work itself, but also the social themes such as "intercultural exchange" and "globalization" are moving.
-During the exhibition period, an event will be held inviting a variety of lecturers, so please use your five senses to experience “what changes and what does not change”.
+In this exhibition, not only the charm of the works themselves, but also social themes such as "cross-cultural exchange" and "globalization" move my heart.
+During the exhibition period, events will be held by inviting various lecturers, so please use your five senses to experience “what changes and what does not change”.

 This event has ended.

-《Isamu Noguchi and Saburo Hasegawa - What changes and what does not change》
+《Isamu Noguchi and Saburo Hasegawa : Things that change and things that do not change》

 Venue: Yokohama Museum of Art